National Senior Netball team ranked 34th in the world

 Next up for the Cayman Islands senior national netball team is ‘The Battle of the Saints’ in Saint Maarten, October 2019.

 “The challenge now is maintain the ranking by playing eight international games a year,” said Gow.
-“To do this, we need the continued support of the public with our fund raising endeavors.”
+“To do this, we need the continued support of the public with our fundraising endeavors.”

 Add Comment